josephbiko/QR/README.md

 Please, try to use Python 3.6 or above to run our code.

 Please, see the `requirements.txt` to download a couple of packages from `pip` that might be missing from your python/conda environment.
+Please note that an working installation of graphviz on your system is also required.

 In order to run the program you could run main.py with the command.